richsalz/draft-rsalz-crypto-registries/draft-rsalz-crypto-registries.md

 respectively.

-Another reason for reserved values is for "greasing" the protocol, to help prevent ossification by nework devices that do not allow protocols to grow and evolve.
+Another reason for reserved values is for "greasing" the protocol, to help prevent ossification by network devices that do not allow protocols to grow and evolve.
 See {{?RFC8701}} for more information.
-Such entries are often makred as "Reserved" in their Description, and a reference to "RFC8710" in their reference.
+Such entries are often marked as "Reserved" in their Description, and a reference to "RFC8710" in their reference.

-## The "Description" colummn {#description-column}
+## The "Description" column {#description-column}

 The "Description" is a brief description of the item.
 In many cases, it will be a short reminder text that should serve